Sajeevan11/Goodreads-Project/README.md

-# GoodReads Advanced Data Analysis Project
+# GoodReads Modelling Part

-This project is centered on advanced data analysis or machine learning techniques applied to an enhanced dataset of books from GoodReads.
-The notebook is designed to walk through sophisticated data processing, analysis, and possibly modeling steps.
+This project is on the modelling data and modeling steps.

 ## Setup